uzairlatif90/AirIceRayTracing/README.md

 To run you just have to do:
 - `root -l 'SingleRayAirIceRefraction_wROOTGr.C('200','170','20000','3000')'`
 - In this case the example arguments are: Antenna Depth is set at 200 m, The Ray Launch Angle is set at 170 deg, Tx Height is set at 20000 m, Ice Layer Height is set as 3000 m

+### Air2IceRayTracing.C as standalone package
+To run you just have to do:
+- Make it: `make Air2IceRayTracing`
+- Run it: `./Air2IceRayTracing 5000 1000 3000 200`
+- In this case the example arguments are: Tx Height in air is set at 5000 m, the horizontal distance btw Tx in air and Rx in ice is set at 1000 m, Ice Layer Height is set at 3000 m, Antenna Depth is set at 200 m
+- The main is at the bottom of the code, which you can modify to your liking.

+### Air2IceRayTracing_wROOTplot.C as standalone package
+To run you just have to do:
+- `root -l 'Air2IceRayTracing_wROOTplot.C('5000','1000','3000','200')'`
+- In this case the example arguments are: Tx Height in air is set at 5000 m, the horizontal distance btw Tx in air and Rx in ice is set at 1000 m, Ice Layer Height is set at 3000 m, Antenna Depth is set at 200 m